Savvato/HC_StitchingIssue/README.md

 For example: AuthorsService provides the list of authors.
 Every author may have a set of books.
 The list of books is stored in the other repository.
 Author knows Ids of its books.
 GraphQL Gateway exchanges these IDs for books coming from BooksService.

-It turns out that there are some deserialization issues during loading a referenced entities from the other schema by a set of Ids.
+It turns out that there are some deserialization issues during loading referenced entities from the other schema by a set of Ids.
 The type doesn't matter, it may be GUID, int, string.

 Do the following steps to reproduce the issue: